 The relationship between religion and modern culture remains a controversial issue within Christian theology.
 This book focuses on Paul Tillich’s interpretation of modern culture and the influence of capitalism.
 Using the concept of “cultural modernity,” Francis Ching-Wah Yip reconstructs Tillich’s interpretation of modernity and shows that Tillich’s notion of theonomy served to underscore the problems of modernity and to develop a response.

-This is the first book-length study on Christians in the ancient Egyptian city of Oxyrhynchus, the site where some of the most important and oldest fragments of early Christian books were unearthed.
-Bringing the people in these dry papyrus letters and documents back to life, the book reveals how diverse Christians lived in this city of diverse situations.
+This is the first book-length study on Christians in the ancient Egyptian city of Oxyrhynchus, where some of the most important and oldest fragments of early Christian books were unearthed.
+Bringing the people in these dry papyrus letters and documents back to life, the book reveals how diverse Christians lived in a city of diverse situations.

 The book of Job is a complex treatment of the problem of undeserved suffering.
 It is also a sustained meditation on creation, on humanity’s place in creation, and on God’s ordering of creation.
 In this study, Kathryn Schifferdecker offers a close literary and theological reading of the book of Job—particularly of God’s speeches at the end of the book—in order to articulate its creation theology, which is particularly pertinent in our environmentally-conscious age.